UoG-BSc-AI/uog-chatbot/README.md

 - `documentation.md`: Comprehensive documentation for the chatbot project.
 - `api_reference.md`: Documentation for any APIs exposed by the chatbot.

-## 📄 README.md
-Essential information about the project, including setup instructions, usage guidelines, and contributors.

-## 📄 LICENSE
-License information for the project.

 ## Getting Started

 1. Clone the repository: `git clone [repository_url]`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the chatbot: `streamlit run src/main.py`

-Feel free to explore and adapt the structure to suit the specific needs of your chatbot project.
-If you have any questions, refer to the documentation or reach out to the project contributors.
+If you want to be part of the project, please reach out to the team or project lead. ushahid7@glos.ac.uk

 Happy coding! 🤖✨